josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 I pulled my example from [this guide](https://www.davidwparker.com/posts/how-to-make-an-rss-feed-in-sveltekit) and [this one](https://scottspence.com/posts/make-an-rss-feed-with-sveltekit), for reference.
 And if you want to make sure you've done it correctly, here's an [online XML validator](https://codebeautify.org/xmlviewer).

 <SideNote>

-Notice the <code>export const prerender = true</code> line.
+Notice the `export const prerender = true` line.
 The feed will work when developing regardless, but that prop is necessary to get the RSS feed to prerender when building the site.

 </SideNote>

 ### Add heading links with rehype